cibilex/new-tutorials/postgreSQL.md

         - **Modifying Table**:
              - **add column**: `ALTER TABLE colors ADD COLUMN rgb VARCHAR(6) CONSTRAINT not_blank CHECK (rgb <> '');`
              - **drop column**: `ALTER TABLE colors DROP COLUMN rgb;`
-             - **add constraint**: To delete a constraint, you must know its name.
-You can use the \d tablename command to view all constraints on a table, which helps you identify the exact name of the constraint you want to delete.
+             - **add constraint**: To delete a constraint, we must know its name. we can use the \d tablename command to view all constraints on a table, which helps we identify the exact name of the constraint we want to delete.
                  - `ALTER TABLE books ADD FOREIGN KEY (user_id) REFERENCES users (id) ON UPDATE CASCADE ON DELETE CASCADE;`
                  -  `ALTER TABLE COLORS ADD CHECK (color <> '');`
                  -  `ALTER TABLE users ALTER COLUMN name SET NOT NULL;` ``exception for null``